Kenneth Duberstein: Personality

 Duberstein, a "back-slapping Brooklyn native," was one of the most connected Washington people.
 "A permanent Washington fixture," he was a regular at Washington parties and network talk shows.
 A gregarious and rumpled, wise-cracking ‘people person’ of relentless optimism and energy...the consummate Washington insider and institutionalist, a big man with an easy smile and a generous laugh who could be hard-nosed, loved gossiping with reporters, believed in bipartisanship and offered his advice to anyone who asked – especially those who succeeded him in the chief of staff job.
 Duberstein noted that as a Brooklynite he always enjoyed working with people.
 As a "cultivator" of the press he was generally discreet, refusing to be quoted by name, even for articles about himself.
 He was forever loved by the Washington press for all the leaking he did during the Reagan years; and, "he loved being Ken Duberstein."

 Political views

 Duberstein was a politically moderate Rockefeller Republican, fiscally conservative and socially moderate.
 Before John McCain secured the 2008 Republican presidential nomination, Duberstein made inquiries about running the transition team; McCain was not interested.
-He later broke from his party in the election and supported Obama; commenting on the nomination of Sarah Palin for vice-president, he said: “Even at McDonald's, you’re interviewed three times before you’re given a job."
+He later broke from his party in the general election and supported Barack Obama; commenting on the nomination of Sarah Palin for vice-president, he said: “Even at McDonald's, you’re interviewed three times before you’re given a job."